-Transport Layer Security (TLS) and its predecessor, Secure Socket Layer (SSL) are widely used protocols designed secure the transfer of data between the client and the server through authentication, encryption and integrity.
+Transport Layer Security (TLS) and its predecessor, Secure Socket Layer (SSL), are widely used protocols.
+They were designed to secure the transfer of data between the client and the server through authentication, encryption, and integrity protection.

-Contrary to common assumptions TLS/SSL is a not only a widely used technology in websites and web applications (using the HTTP protocol), but TLS/SSL is also widely used by several other services and protocols including, but not limited to email servers (SMTP, POP and IMAP protocols), FTP servers, chat servers (XMPP protocol), virtual private networks (TLS/SSL VPNs), network appliances.
+TLS/SSL technology is commonly used in websites and web applications together with the HTTP protocol.
+It is also used by several other services and protocols, for example, email (SMTP, POP, and IMAP protocols), FTP, chat (XMPP protocol), virtual private networks (TLS/SSL VPNs), and network appliances.

-In order to secure data that is being transferred, TLS/SSL makes use of one or more cipher suites.
-A cipher suite is a combination of authentication, encryption and message authentication code (MAC) algorithms.
-All of which are used during the negotiation of security settings for a TLS/SSL connection as well as for the secure transfer of data.
+To secure the transfer of data, TLS/SSL uses one or more cipher suites.
+A cipher suite is a combination of authentication, encryption, and message authentication code (MAC) algorithms.
+They are used during the negotiation of security settings for a TLS/SSL connection as well as for the transfer of data.

 The following are examples of what algorithms a cipher suite may use.